PUQ-sp-z-o-o/WHMCS-Module-MinIO-S3/README.md

 # WHMCS-Module-MinIO-S3
-Provision and manage MinIO S3 object storage accounts via WHMCS module.
+The module allows the company to offer its customers the possibility of managing data storage compatible with S3 object storage using the MinIO S3 solution.
 # Description

 #####  [Order now](https://panel.puqcloud.com/index.php?rp=/store/whmcs-module-minio-s3) | [Dowload](https://download.puqcloud.com/WHMCS/servers/PUQ_WHMCS-MinIO-S3/) | [Forum](https://forum.puqcloud.com/viewforum.php?f=3)

 The module allows the company to offer its customers the possibility of managing data storage compatible with S3 object storage using the MinIO S3 solution.

-<p class="callout info">The module requires a fully configured MinIO server to work.
-The module does not assist in the creation of such a server in any way.</p>
+>The module requires a fully configured MinIO server to work.
+The module does not assist in the creation of such a server in any way.

 Functions: